opinner/opinner.github.io/README.md

 >Extra info can be accessed by clicking the words underlined with fine dots.

 After over 3 years of doing my PhD I am still unsure what the best practices are.
-But I can at least show other people what I learned outside the scientific papers I published.
+But I can at least show other people what I learned outside the scientific papers I publish.
-As this talk had to be quite short I only cover:
+As this talk had to be quite short, I only cover:
 1. Version Control
 2. Notes (short-term and long-term)
 3. Citation management

 Any comments or questions about this talk can be left at the [discussions page](https://github.com/opinner/opinner.github.io/discussions).

 ---